luigi055/React-Redux-Boilerplate/README.md

 ## Webpack

-This boilerplate is created using the latest version of webpack which is v3 and there is some consideration in order to this work properly
+This boilerplate is created using the latest version of webpack which is v4 and there is some consideration in order to this work properly

-### Relative vs absolute generated assets in html
+### Relative vs absolute paths generated assets in html

 be sure publicPath is set to "/" in the webpack output option. since this prevent generate relative assets. instead we want absolute path for all our address.